YuanyueLi/FlashEntropySearch/README.md

 query_spectrum['peaks'] = clean_spectrum(spectum=query_spectrum['peaks'], max_mz=query_spectrum['precursor_mz']-precursor_ions_removal_da)
 ```

-These two functions do the same thing, you can choose either one.
+These two functions do the same thing and can be used interchangeably, you can choose either one.

 ### Step 3: Search the library

-We provide the following four search functions for the library search:
+We provide four search functions for library search:

 - `identity_search` --> Identity search